Protecting Classifiers From Attacks: Introduction

-Stemming from the pioneering work in adversarial classification (AC) in \cite{adversarialClassification2004}, the paradigm used to model the confrontation between adversaries and classification systems has been game theory, see recent reviews in \cite{BIGGIO2018317} and \cite{doi:10.1002/widm.1259}.
-As an example, the most popular attacks, including the fast gradient sign method (FGSM) \citep{goodfellow2014explaining}, may be viewed from a game-theoretic perspective.
-Similarly, two of the most promising defence techniques, \emph{adversarial training} (AT) \citep{madry2018towards}, which trains the defender model with attacked samples, and \emph{adversarial logit pairing} (ALP) \citep{kannan2018adversarial}, which encourages the logits of the model to be the same for both standard and adversarial inputs, may be framed in game theoretic terms.
-This perspective typically entails common knowledge hypothesis \citep{gameTheoryACriticalIntroduction2004} which, from a fundamental point of view, are not sustainable in settings such as security, as adversaries try to hide and conceal information.
-Recent work \citep{naveiro2018adversarial} presented ACRA, a novel approach for AC based on Adversarial Risk Analysis (ARA) \citep{adversarialRiskAnalysis2009}.
-ARA makes operational the Bayesian approach to games as in \cite{kadane1982subjective} and \cite{raiffa1982art}, facilitating robust procedures to predict adversarial decisions.
-However, ACRA may be used only for generative classifiers \citep{10.5555/3086952}, like utility sensitive Naive Bayes classifiers \citep{chai2004test} or deep generative classifiers based on the variational autoencoder \citep{kingma2014semi}.
-Moreover, only binary classification problems were supported.
+Recent work \citep{naveiro2018adversarial} presented ACRA, a novel approach to AC based on Adversarial Risk Analysis (ARA) \citep{adversarialRiskAnalysis2009}.
+ARA makes operational a Bayesian approach to games (as in \cite{kadane1982subjective} and \cite{raiffa1982art}) facilitating procedures to predict adversarial decisions used to enhance the robustness of classifiers.
+However, ACRA may be used only with generative classifiers \citep{10.5555/3086952}, like the utility sensitive Naive Bayes classifier \citep{chai2004test} or certain deep variational autoencoder classifiers \citep{kingma2014semi}.
+Moreover, only binary classification problems were supported in ACRA.

-We present a general framework that may be used with both discriminative and generative classifiers, deal with multiple class problems and provide efficient computational schemes.
-First, a brief set up of the problem is provided.
-Next, we develop our general approach and illustrate it through a malware detection problem.
-We then discuss computational issues and propose an efficient approach for large scale problems which we illustrate with deep neural network classifiers in computer vision problems.